 If there is an issue with the Site Server availability, PaperCut wants to ensure that all the logs for the particular problem are captured.
 For this reason we have enabled debug mode by default on all Site Server from their first installation.

-In order to collect debug logs from a Site Server, start by logging on to the machine, opening a file browser, and navigating to the following location, where
+If you have been requested by the Support team to send the Site Server debug logs, start by logging on to the relevant machine, opening a file browser, and navigating to the following location, where

 Identify every file in this directory with a name that begins with “server.log” or “service.log”, e.g.:

 … and so on.
-Make a copy of all these files, and bundle them together into a zip file, ready to be provided to our support team.
+Make a copy of all these files, and bundle them together into a zip file, ready to be provided to our Support Team.
 If in doubt, simply zip up the entire contents of the

 Categories: Debugging, Troubleshooting

 keywords: site server, debug, logging, debug mode, app server, debugging, ng, mf